 at the RUTHERFORD B. HAYES PRESIDENTIAL CENTER

-The Rutherford B. Hayes Presidential Center Manuscripts Division contains nearly 5,000 linear feet of documentary material in five major collection areas: Rutherford B. Hayes and the Hayes Family; The Gilded Age; Local History and Local Government; The Great Lakes and the Erie Islands; and Special Collections.
+The Manuscripts Division of the Rutherford B. Hayes Presidential Library contains nearly 6,000 linear feet of documentary material in five major collection areas: Rutherford B. Hayes and the Hayes Family; The Gilded Age; Local History and Local Government; The Great Lakes and the Erie Islands; and Special Collections.

-For more than ninety years, the Hayes Presidential Center actively has collected, preserved, and made available for research its rich and diverse holdings, spanning academic, local, family, and Great Lakes history.
-Individuals and groups are welcome from the hours of 9 a.m. to 5 p.m, Tuesday through Saturday.
+For one hundred years, the Hayes Presidential Library and Museums actively has collected, preserved, and made available for research its rich and diverse holdings, spanning academic, local, family, and Great Lakes history.
+Individuals and groups are welcome from the hours of 9 a.m. to 5 p.m, Monday through Saturday.

 THE RUTHERFORD B. HAYES & THE HAYES FAMILY PAPERS